Need to update your team but not sure how to write a business memo?

 Element #3: Supporting details

-In the rest of the paragraph, you should provide details and explanations that support your main point.
+After presenting the main point of the memo, you can provide details and explanations that support your main point.

-Continuing with the example of a day off, you can go into more detail about it now.
+In the example of a company-wide day off, here is where you’re supposed to go into more detail about it.
 Perhaps it’s a public holiday or a mandatory day off for a religious holiday.
 State the reason behind the decision in this paragraph.

 Also, think about what kind of questions your coworkers might have, and answer those in this part of the memo.
 Once again, you shouldn’t go too much into detail, but make it informative enough so the readers can understand why the changes have been made.